 Type The analysis engine to use.
-Set this parameter to SpeakerID.
+Set this parameter to Speaker ID.

 Input (Optional) The audio track to process.
-If you do not specify an input track, ingest engine.

-Media Server processes the first track of the correct type produced by the this parameter Media Server cannot identify speakers, but can divide the audio into different speakers and detect the gender of each speaker.
+If you do not specify an input set this parameter Media Server cannot identify speakers, but can divide the audio into different speakers and detect the gender of each speaker.

 Database The name of the database to use to recognize speakers.
-If you do not set only known speakers (who are in the database specified by the Database parameter).
+If you do not contains only known speakers (who are in the database specified by the Database parameter).
 If the audio that you are processing contains only known speakers, set this parameter to true.

-ClosedSet A Boolean value (default false) that specifies whether the audio contains audio service for analysis, in samples per second (Hz).
+ClosedSet A Boolean value (default false) that specifies whether the audio the audio service for analysis, in samples per second (Hz).

-SampleFrequency (Optional, default 16000) The sample frequency of the audio to send to the
+SampleFrequency (Optional, default 16000) The sample frequency of the audio to send to